-The centre (including St Peter's Retail Park) was dominated by retail with A1 uses making up 41.3% of all occupied ground floor units followed by A2 (financial & professional services) 12.5% and C3 (residential) 11.7%.
-26 occupiers had come into, or moved within the town centre.
+The centre (including St Peter's Retail Park) was dominated by retail with A1 uses making up 40.3% of all occupied ground floor units followed by A2 (financial & professional services) 12.5% and C3 (residential) 11.8%.
+43 occupiers had come into, or moved within the town centre.

 The primary shopping frontages within the town centre were dominated by a high proportion of A1 units and national multiple retailers.
-At the time of the survey the proportion of occupied retail (A1) units was 88.9%.
+At the time of the survey the proportion of occupied retail (A1) units was 81%.
 On lower West Gate 21.7% of units (5 units) were in other uses, contrary to Policy MTC5 (which seeks to ensure that primary shopping areas are occupied by retail uses), however, in general, this is not a failure of the policy, as 3 of these uses were already established when the Local Plan was adopted and the area designated.
-Costa Coffee (A1/A3) and Time Café (A3) have both been permitted recently and were considered appropriate in the context of new planning guidance.
+Costa Coffee (A1/A3) and Time Café (A3) were permitted more recently and were considered appropriate in the context of new planning guidance.
 The proposals also helped secure the occupation of two long term vacant units.

-The secondary shopping frontages have seen a 1% increase in the number of units which are vacant.
-A1 is the predominant use with 49%; this has remained constant since last year.
-Policy MTC6 (which seeks to ensure that 50% of properties in the secondary shopping frontages remain in retail use) when looked at as an overall figure was unsuccessful (by 1%).
+The secondary shopping frontages have seen no change in the number of units which are vacant.
+A1 is the predominant use with 47%; this has decreased by 2% since last year.
+Policy MTC6 (which seeks to ensure that 50% of properties in the secondary shopping frontages remain in retail use) when looked at as an overall figure was unsuccessful (by 3%).
 However, when all frontages are looked at individually most are above the threshold.
 Despite this it needs to be recognised that (in terms of this policy) the centre is becoming increasingly vulnerable.
-Market Street has an A1 level of 41.7% and there are other frontages with low levels of units in A1 use, such as Market Place (45.8%) (30% of those units are also vacant).
+Market Street has an A1 level of 33.3% and there are other frontages with low levels of units in A1 use, such as Stockwell Gate (48.0%) (8.3% of those units are also vacant).
+Footfall has also steadily decreased over the last five years.

-At the time of the town centre survey, the vacancy rate was 13.0% (71 units), which is 0.4% worse than in 2015/16.
-The primary shopping frontages had vacancy rate of 5% (compared to 5.4% in 2015/16) and in the secondary shopping frontages the rate increased by 1%, to 17%.
-In the non-defined shopping area the vacancy rate was 12% which has stayed constant from 2015/16.
-The 71 vacancies seem to be fairly spread out around the town centre although many are located around West Gate and Regent Street, and also within the White Hart area of the town centre which is covered by a Supplementary Planning Document (SPD).
+At the time of the town centre survey, the vacancy rate was 12.9% (70 units), which has improved by 0.1% since 2016/17.
+The primary shopping frontages had vacancy rate of 8% (compared to 5% in 2016/17).
+In the secondary and non-defined shopping areas the vacancy rate has stayed constant from 2016/17, at 17% and 12% respectively.
+The 70 vacancies seem to be fairly spread out around the town centre although many are located within the White Hart area of the town centre which is covered by a Supplementary Planning Document (SPD).
 The area had a full planning permission for a mixed-use redevelopment of 0.62 hectares of the area, and which includes 1,735 sqm of retail floorspace granted in 2008, however this has now lapsed.

-Mansfield is well represented by national retailers (with 71% of the 'key retailers' identified by Experian present within the town centre), and the number of requirements for floorspace is promising.
+Mansfield is well represented by national retailers (with 61% of the 'key retailers' identified by Experian present within the town centre), and the number of requirements for floorspace is promising.

-Convenience goods provision is limited and was worsened when Tesco relocated from Stockwell Gate to the new Tesco Extra at Chesterfield Road South.
-This re-emphasises the need to provide new development opportunities and retail space.
+Convenience goods provision is limited and was worsened when Tesco relocated from Stockwell Gate to Chesterfield Road South.
+This reemphasises the need to provide new development opportunities and retail space.
 The need for a convenience store within the town centre was highlighted within the Mansfield Retail and Leisure Study addendum (2014).

-The town is dominated by small units with approximately 435 units being less than 250 square metres in size.
+The town is dominated by small units with approximately 430 units being less than 250 square metres in size.
 As a result it can be difficult for retailers to supply the number and range of goods that they would supply in larger stores elsewhere.